cbrenner04/tfd_core_features/README.md

 * Mobile_Comp_Pt - a participant who is an arm that does not allow messaging functionality after completion and is flagged as complete
 * PT61 - an active participant in a social arm
+* Participant_4 - an active participant with access to most tools (see tests for granular detail)
 * Participant_5 - an active participant with access to most tools (see tests for granular detail)
+* PTBackground - an active participant specifically for sunnyside tests
 * User - user given a super user role
 * Clinician - user with a clinician role
 * Researcher - user with a researcher role